 Athletes That Play Outside

 Disclaimer: seeing as how I invented this next option, I am very partial to it and biased.
-For most club, high school, middle school, and college athletics Zelus WBGT app is the best option.
+For most club, high school, middle school, and college athletics Zelus WBGT system is the best option.
 Zelus WBGT uses real time hyperlocal weather data and processes it through complex algorithms to give the user an accurate WBGT reading.
 But why is it the BEST option?
-Zelus WBGT app gives instant and accurate readings.
+Zelus WBGT system gives instant and accurate readings.
 It does not require any user maintenance.
 It is not affected by insolation error (hot car error).
 It is on your phone, so no more forgetting the device.
 Also the user can get the WBGT at any location, they are not required to be onsite.
 And it is FREE.

 Outdoor Manual Labor Working in Artificially Hot Environments or Wind Restricted Environments